Sign in

 What Are Wheel Studs and Wheel Bolts?

-Wheel bolts also have a threaded shaft and a tapered head that matches a vehicle&#;s wheel insert.
-However, they go in through the wheel insert, through the brake rotor hat, and straight to the hub, locking everything in place.
-They aren&#;t generally paired with nuts.
+Wheel bolts, unlike wheel studs, possess a threaded shaft and a tapered head aligning with the vehicle's wheel insert.
+They pass through the wheel insert, brake rotor hat, and into the hub, keeping everything securely fastened without the need for nuts.

 RELATED: Need a specialty bolt, screw, or stud?
 Wilson-Garner can help.